 Students with an accredited baccalaureate degree with a major in criminal justice or a related field – or with permission from the MCJ program director – may apply for admission to the program.

-1. Complete the SAU application, including a professional goals statement, and provide names and addresses of two recommendation letter requests.
+1. Complete the SAU application, including a professional goals statement, and two letters of recommendation.

 2. Request from your undergraduate institution that a complete and official transcript be sent directly to the Graduate Admissions Office.
 An official copy is one sent from the institution directly to St. Ambrose University and should include any graduate course work.